emergentworks/project-not-911/README.md

 - Boot up the app: `npm start (or expo start)`

 ## About Not911
-As it says on the website:

-> Not911 is designed to direct you to New York City-based organizations that offer counseling, mediation and intervention services.
+Not911 is designed to direct you to New York City-based organizations that offer counseling, mediation and intervention services.

+Currently, that means a list of community-based groups that offer preventative services and strategies for issues related to mental health, homelessness, legal aid and other topics.

+These are not organizations that should be used in a life-threatening emergency.
+If someone is experiencing a life-threatening emergency, call 911 immediately.

 Not911 is not perfect.
 It is an MVP, an idea that we hope will gain traction.
+A potential alternative to the current system.

 It is missing many potentially useful features, hotlines, etc, and is currently only available in NYC.